mmistakes/made-mistakes-jekyll/_posts/2012-12-31-wiretillidie-portrait.md

 ---
 layout: paperfaces
-title: "PaperFaces portrait of @wiretillidie"
+title: "Holding a baby on a leather couch"
 description: "PaperFaces portrait of @wiretillidie drawn with Paper by 53 on an iPad."
 image: paperfaces-wiretillidie-twitter-lg
 thumb: paperfaces-wiretillidie-twitter-150.jpg